yahskapar/MA-rPPG-Video-Toolbox/README.md

 A naive implementation of multiprocessing can be enabled with the `--mp` command line option to speed-up the motion augmentation pipeline.
 Depending on your computing environment, this is not recommended.
 Multiprocessing support will be refined in a future update to this code repository.

-Additionally, we provide motion analysis scripts in the `motion_analysis/` folder to generate and analyze videos processed using OpenFace.
-Please refer to the [OpenFace GitHub repo](https://github.com/TadasBaltrusaitis/OpenFace) for instructions on how to properly install OpenFace.
-We also provide pre-trained models in `pretrained_models/` and example configs and dataloaders in `MA_training/` for use with the [rPPG-Toolbox](https://github.com/ubicomplab/rPPG-Toolbox).
+You may find code for motion analysis and visualization using [OpenFace](https://github.com/TadasBaltrusaitis/OpenFace) to be useful [here](https://github.com/ubicomplab/rPPG-Toolbox/tree/main/tools/motion_analysis), in the [rPPG-Toolbox](https://github.com/ubicomplab/rPPG-Toolbox) repo.
+We also provide pre-trained models in `pretrained_models/` for use with the [rPPG-Toolbox](https://github.com/ubicomplab/rPPG-Toolbox).
+You can train with your own, motion-augmented data by following the instructions in the [rPPG-Toolbox](https://github.com/ubicomplab/rPPG-Toolbox) repo [here](https://github.com/ubicomplab/rPPG-Toolbox#blue_book-motion-augmented-training).

 ## :sparkles: Pretrained Models